ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

   * AddSubnetValidatorTx,
   * RewardValidatorTx,
   * AdvanceTimeTx.
-* *Options blocks*, i.e. *Commit Block* and *Abort Block* do not contain any transaction.
+* *Options blocks*, i.e. *Commit Block* and *Abort Block* do not contain any transactions.

 Note that *Atomic blocks* are deprecated as of Apricot phase 5 fork.
 They used to contain ImportTx and ExportTx which are now included into Standard Blocks.

-Each block has an header containing:
+Each block has a header containing:

 * ParentID
 * Height